 The Arkansas House of Representatives, along with the Arkansas Senate, compose the legislative branch of state government.
 Combined, the two bodies form the Arkansas General Assembly, which convenes in Regular Session on the second Monday in January of every odd-numbered year.
 The General Assembly convenes in Fiscal Session the second Monday of February every even-numbered year.
-The 90th General Assembly convened at noon on Monday, January 12, 2015, for the Regular Session.

 The House of Representatives consists of 100 Members elected from 100 districts, which are apportioned on a one-person, one-vote basis.
 Each House district has an average population of 29,159, according to the 2010 census.
 Parliamentary procedure is guided by the House Rules.

-Current Membership of the House of Representatives is made up of 80 men and 20 women.
 A House Member must be at least 21 years old to serve, a resident of Arkansas for two years, and a resident of his or her district for one year.
 Members of the House serve two-year terms.